bbauska/ShayHowe-Adv-HTML5-CSS3/readme.md

 <h4>Image Data URI</h4>

-Additionally, instead of spriting images, the encoded data for an image can be included within HTML and CSS directly by way of the
+<p>Additionally, instead of spriting images, the encoded data for an image
+can be included within HTML and CSS directly by way of the
 <a href="https://css-tricks.com/data-uris/" rel="noopener noreferrer" target="_blank">
 data URI</a>, removing the need for a HTTP request all together.
 Using the image